Probiotic Benefits, Recommended Foods and How to Get Rid of Bad Bacteria in the Gut

 It’s still definitely a good idea to keep your probiotic capsules in the fridge for even longer shelf life.
 But if they are not manufactured to be room temperature stable then much of the good bacteria may die during delivery.

 It’s also recommended to choose enteric-coated probiotic capsules.
-These special coatings protect the bacteria from stomach acid and only release their contents in the small intestine.
+These special coatings protect the bacterial strains from stomach acid and only release their contents in the small intestine.

-It’s true that some probiotics survive stomach acid well, but there is no benefit in having them there and some strains require more protection.
+It’s true that some probiotics survive stomach acid well, but there is no benefit in having them there and some types require more protection.

 Speaking of good bacteria strains, it’s important to check that you have lactobacillus and bifidobacterium strains in your probiotic supplement.
 Lactobacillus plantarum and lactobacillus rhamnosus are particularly helpful for eliminating pathogenic bacteria.
 While bifidobacterium logum can protect your colon and bifidobacterium breve helps prevent diarrhea and excessive gas.